25 Facts About Gemstones

 Gemstone Cut Styles and Colors - MONOLISA Blog

-When it comes to gemstones there is a lot of history and interesting facts behind each of these beautiful stones.
-If you are a gemstone enthusiast or want to learn more about gems checkout these 25 intriguing facts below.
+When it comes to gemstones there is a lot of history and many interesting facts behind each of these beautiful stones.
+If you are a gemstone enthusiast or want to learn more about gems, check out these 25 intriguing facts below.

 1. The most popular and expensive gemstone cut style is a round cut.

 2. Cutting stones takes time.
-For small gemstones it takes 4-5 hours to cut a stone, medium size gem cutting is 5-8 hours and other stone shapes can take 2 or more days.
+For small gemstones it takes 4–5 hours to cut a stone, medium-size gems take about 5–8 hours, and other stone shapes can take two or more days.

 4. A round cut gem delivers the most sparkle.